 The Obfuscated servers are useful in any location that blocks VPNs.
 This could include countries like China or the UAE, as well as school or work networks.

 NordVPN is an audited, no-logs VPN provider

-All the privacy features in the world won't matter for much if a VPN provider keeps logs of the activities of its customers.
+All the privacy features in the world won't matter much if a VPN provider keeps logs of the activities of its customers.
 If such logs exist, they can be subpoenaed by governments, stolen by hackers, or sold by the VPN or unscrupulous employees.
 Factors like these are why so many companies in this space claim to be no-logs VPN providers.

 But talk is cheap.
 Over the last few years we have seen PureVPN, IPVanish, and HideMyAss VPN provide data logs from their users to various government agencies for criminal investigations.

 We want independent verification of a VPN's claims.
 This is why NordVPN and other leading VPNs have begun having their no-logs claims audited and verified by outside experts.
 In 2019, NordVPN hired PricewaterhouseCoopers AG of Zurich, Switzerland to do a full audit of the service and verify the no-logs claim.
 NordVPN then underwent a second audit.
 The results of that audit were published in July 2020.

 Nord guarantees a strict no-logs policy for NordVPN Services, meaning that your internet activity while using NordVPN Services is not monitored, recorded, logged, stored or passed to any third party.
 We do not store connection time stamps, used bandwidth, traffic logs, IP addresses or browsing data.
 From the moment a NordVPN user connects to one of our VPN servers, their internet data becomes encrypted.
 Any internet activity becomes no longer visible to ISP, third-party snoopers or cyber criminals.